Changelog

 Technical changes

 stopped exporting (almost) all functions whose names start with a ‘.’.
-Historically, the package was exporting all functions, including those start with a ‘.’.
+Historically, the package was exporting all functions, including those starting with a ‘.’.
 This should be of no concern for users since these functions were not documented but the developers of some Rmetrics packages where using such functions.

 the additional arguments of the S3